How School District Boundaries Work on Long Island

 Why Long Island Has So Many School Districts

-Long Island has hundreds of school districts, far more than many regions with similar populations.
+Long Island has more than 100 public school districts, far more than many regions with similar populations.
+The result is a highly localized system with many small or medium-sized districts rather than a few countywide systems.

 This is largely due to: